-A common interview question is “Why do you want to be a doctor?”.
-Easy enough right?
+Common interview questions, such as “Why do you want to be a doctor?” are easy enough, right?
 However, interviewers are looking for something that is going to last longer than “my parents are doctors”.
 They are looking for something that you need to have in common with methicillin-resistant staphylococcus aureus… resilience.
 It’s one of the major qualities of a good doctor!

 So how do you show you have the grit?
 Most of the answers are in the application you sent: